tibel/Caliburn.Light/doc/event-aggregator.md

 ### Coroutine Aware Subscribers

-If you are using the EventAggregator with Caliburn.Micro as opposed to on it's own via Nuget, access to Coroutine support within the Event Aggregator becomes available.
+If you are using the EventAggregator with Caliburn.Light as opposed to on it's own via Nuget, access to Coroutine support within the Event Aggregator becomes available.
 Coroutines are supported via the IHandleWithCoroutine<T> Interface.

 ``` csharp
 public interface IHandleWithCoroutine<TMessage> : IHandle {